-AppGate SDP is able to detect when an administrator-configurable number (in the range from 1 to 99) of unsuccessful authentication attempts has occurred related to authentication of local users.
-When the defined number of unsuccessful authentication attempts has been met, AppGate SDP locks the user account for a period of 1 minute.
+Appgate SDP is able to detect when an administrator-configurable number (in the range from 1 to 99) of unsuccessful authentication attempts has occurred related to authentication of local users.
+When the defined number of unsuccessful authentication attempts has been met, Appgate SDP locks the user account for an administrator-defined period of time from 1 to 2147483647 in minutes (default 1 minute).